itential/ipctl/docs/configuration-reference.md

 #### default_output

 Sets the default output format for commands.
-Currently, the application supports two output formats `human` and `json`.
+Currently, the application supports three output formats `human`,`json` and `yaml`.
 Use this configuration to define the default output format for all commands.

 This setting can be override for any command using `--output <format>`